 Or, y’know… you can stick to ziplock bags.View Our Fave Cubes Or Check Out the Sacks!

 Outdoors, shmoutbloors—not all Australian adventures have to take place under the sweltering sun!
 Ozzies have rightfully earned something of an international reputation for sticking just about anything in their mouths.
 (Not like that; get your mind outta the gutter, mate!)

-There will always be clubs, pubs, and trashbags littering the streets of Sydney, Melbourne, and the Gold Coast as you backpack Australia’s east coast tourist trail.
+There will always be clubs, pubs, and trashbags littering the streets of Sydney, Melbourne, and the Gold Coast as you wade your way through the most epic backpacker hostels in Australia.
 But the real parties don’t happen in neon-swathed city-dens.
-They take place outside—in Australia’s outdoors shmoutbloors!
+They take place outside—in Australian outdoors shmoutbloors!

 Yes, I’m talking ’bout doofs, kay?
 Those wonderful bass-induced hippy throwdowns of psy, dub, glitch, and bud.

 Rainbow Serpent is probably the biggest festival in this style, but it’s hella mainstream and trash-vibes.
 Head to Queensland for the real stellar opportunities for a solid dugga beneath the Milky Way.
 From multi-stage madness down to grimy one-stage fun and even Oz’s regional burns, things are gonna get weird!

 Even without doofs, follow the alternative trail in Australia for a bit and you’ll quickly stumble upon some ragers.
 The ferals know how to get loose, and amongst them, Ozzies are some of the loosest cannons, with booze flowin’ and bud blazin‘.
 There are plenty of more traditional music festivals in Australia too which are well worth checking out (the Byron Bay Bluesfest jumps to mind), however…